ember-learn/guides-source/guides/release/upgrading/index.md

 ### Optional features in Octane

-A fully-Octaneified app has the following configuration in `config/optional-features.json`:
+A fully-Octane app has the following configuration in `config/optional-features.json`:

 ```json
 {